Opinionated, ill-tempered, overweight, prejudiced, overeducated and jetlagged 4 months of the year...

 Additionally, most airlines stipulate minimum make-up requirements.
 Walford says that Thomson demands female crew wear lipstick, blusher and mascara.
 For Aviation Australia, the minimum requirement is foundation, eye-shadow, mascara, blusher and lipstick.
 Its handbook even stipulates specific rules for women: ''Have a trim every four to five weeks … Use a good quality shampoo … Use eye-shadow to emphasise your eyes.''
 Even specific footwear is prescribed.

 ''Thomson Airways made us wear flat shoes on the flight but at the end of duty, we had to put on specially issued shoes with heels to walk out of the airport,'' says Walford.
-Proof indeed that not enough has changed since 1963: in the publicity shots for Pan Am, Christina Ricci and her co-stars, including Australia's Margot Robbie, are all wearing similar standard-issue heeled court shoes.
+Proof indeed that not enough has changed since 1963: in the publicity shots for Pan Am, Christina Ricci and her co-stars, including Australia's Margot Robbie, are all wearing similar standard-issue heeled court shoes. - GUARDIAN

 Shattering the peace: is there a place for babies in business class?